AdamFcode/nightmare-depot/README.md

 ![Gallery Image](assets/readme-images/gallery-grab.jpg)

 ## Testimonials
 Accessible from the navigation bar, the testimonial section provides five testimonies from current students and former alumni.
 Each testimony is delivered in-character as is standard in the wrestling industry.
-These testimonies are accompanies with a picture of the relevant wrestler.
+These testimonies are accompanied with a picture of the relevant wrestler.

 #### Example from Testimonials Section
 ![Testimonials Image](assets/readme-images/testimonial-grab.jpg)